Send us your info and we’ll connect you with an admissions specialist to assist you in the admissions process.Contact Us

 The Department of Computer Science and Physics is a dynamic environment, energized by the relationship between one of science’s oldest disciplines and one of its newest.
 Physics describes the foundation and building blocks of the physical world; computer science is one of the most exciting fields to arise out of that set of rules.
 Students of both must balance theory and practice as they master the art of problem solving.
 At the Department of Computer Science and Physics, we offer students a chance to experience the challenges and rewards of solving problems and overcoming challenges, using mathematics and technology as tools.
 Coming from a variety of backgrounds, the physics faculty represent a rich, diverse selection of skills and expertise.

 Benefit from the expertise and research experience of our faculty members, who hold advanced degrees in physics, electrical engineering, and engineering mechanics.
 They’re accomplished scientists as well as dedicated teachers, with research experiences in thermal signatures of terrain and man-made structures, the dielectric properties of soils, the electric charge in lighting, Raman and infrared spectroscopy, and more.
-With small classes, and a student-teacher ratio of 10-1, you’ll have plenty of opportunities to talk one-on-one and learn about what they know.
+With small classes, and a student-teacher ratio of 10-1, you’ll have a very personal learning experience in the Physics Department at MC.

 First-class facilities give physics majors more tools for learning.
 Physics students enjoy newly updated classrooms and labs, with built-in multimedia presentation capability to enhance lectures.
 The physical science library offers additional academic resources to supplement the science holdings of the main library.
 An open-access computer lab and wireless internet access make connecting easy.